Scatter Diagram (Scatter Plot, Scatter Graph) Explained

-Below is the same data as a Scatter Plot.
+The below chart illustrates the same data as a Scatter Plot.

 Correlation is used to define the relationships between the variables.
-In other words correlation shows how the variables relate to each other.
+In other words, correlation shows how the variables relate to each other.
 Scatter diagrams can be categorized according to the slope of the data points.
-Three types of correlation: positive, negative, and none (no correlation) may be shown in the scatter diagrams based on the data set and variables.
+Three types of correlation: positive, negative, and none (no correlation) may be shown in the diagrams based on the data set and variables.

-Scatter Diagram (Scatter Plot, Scatter Graph) with No Correlation
+Scatter Diagram with No Correlation

-Scatter Diagram (Scatter Plot, Scatter Graph) with Negative Correlation
+Scatter Diagram with Negative Correlation

 In this type of correlation one variable increases as the other variable decreases.
-For example if the speed increases, travel time to a destination decrease.
+For example, if the speed increases, travel time to a destination decrease.

-Scatter Diagram (Scatter Plot, Scatter Graph) with Positive Correlation
+Scatter Diagram with Positive Correlation

-If there is a positive correlation between the variables, this means that if one variable increases the other one increases and if one of them decreases the other one decreases.
+If there is a positive correlation between the variables, this means that if one variable increases the other one increases, and if one of them decreases the other one decreases.
 For example as the speed of a turbine increases, the amount of electricity that is generated increases.

-Scatter Diagram (Scatter Plot, Scatter Graph) with Strong and Weak Correlation
+Strong and Weak Correlation

 If the variables are a bit closer to each other, this means that there is a weak correlation between them.
-It can also be called as “Scatter Diagram with Low Degree of Correlation”.
+It can also be called “Scatter Diagram with Low Degree of Correlation”.
 If the variables are closer to each other, this means that there is a strong (high degree of) correlation between the variables.